October 26, 2014 by Hope

 1. Remind yourself of why you began recovery in the first place.
 As time passes, it can be easy to begin glamorizing the aspects of the eating disorder that you liked.
 Do you want to find yourself in the same pain that motivated you to start recovery in the first place?
 I don't think so!
 If you ever reminisce about the good old days of your eating disorder, you have to complete the picture by reconsidering the awful ones too.
 Dig deep and get to the ugly.
 What has your eating disorder taken away from you (hobbies, career, relationships, money, energy, hope, etc.)?
 What complications have you endured?
 How does having an eating disorder impact your daily life?
 Also, ask yourself what you are looking forward to by healing.
 I once made a gratitude list of 101 things I loved about life.
 From fresh cut fruit to freedom, what are some of your own gratitudes?
 Together, these are all motivators for your healing.

 2. Come up with a food is fuel mantra that works for YOU, such as, "Food is my medicine right now."
 Nourishment is a form of medicine, self-respect, and love.
 Appreciate the foods you DO enjoy.
 As I learned more about the medicinal values of various whole foods, I began conversing with food on a whole new level.
-For example, changing my use of food language allowed me to transform my relationship with healthy fats.
+For example, changing my use of food language allowed me to transform my relationship with food.
 When I learned walnuts are shaped like the brain and are a healthy brain food thanks to their Omega-3 essential fatty acid content, I changed my internal conversation from, "OMG, these walnuts are fattening and going straight to my bottom half," to, "This is fueling my brain to help with clear thinking and stable mood.
 The fats are vital for my nervous system to function at optimum levels."
 When I eat avocados, I still think, "Oh yeah.
 This is going straight to...the shine in my hair, skin, and nails." ;)

 3. Be prepared to deal with body shape, weight, and appearance comments.
 Be prepared that many well intended people will want to compliment you on your accomplishment of "filling out a bit" and looking so much "better", so much "healthier"!
 Some people will not know better and others may not be able to help themselves because they are so relieved and thankful.
 For someone still ambivalent about weight restoration, a seemingly innocent word like "healthy" can become a tossed grenade that explodes upon our recovery parade.
 If this happens, it helps to remind yourself that your eating disorder is confusing enough to you.
 Imagine how confusing it is to the general population.
 A little compassion can go a long way as a distress tolerance skill with these unwanted comments.
 In more valued relationships, you may decide to engage in conversation about how you actually interpret appearance-based comments.
 In all fairness, what we think at times hardly makes sense.
 PS.
 Healthy does not mean fat.